sk-zk/streetlevel/doc/mapy.md

 Amount of columns and rows of tiles for each zoom level.

 **omega/phi/kappa**:
-Some kind of photogrammetry format for angles which can probably be converted to yaw/pitch/roll somehow.
+Some kind of photogrammetry format for angles, in radians.
+Look, I don't know what this is, I just convert them 🤷‍♂️

+**pitch**:
+Pitch offset of the panorama in radians, converted from OPK.

 **provider**:
 The name of the company which created the panorama.

+**roll**:
+Roll offset of the panorama in radians, converted from OPK.

 **tile_size**:
 Mapy panoramas are broken up into multiple tiles.
 This returns the size of one tile.